mleray/SmallFormReact/README.md

 ```
 gulp
 ```
-The application will start on your local machine, at http://localhost:3333/ The application will start on your local machine, at http://localhost:3333/
+The application will start on your local machine, at http://localhost:3333/.